Elijah Muhammad: Cooperation with white supremacists

 Some believed that Elijah's pro-separation views were compatible with those of some white supremacist organizations in the 1960s.
 He met with leaders of the Ku Klux Klan (KKK) in 1961 to work toward the purchase of farmland in the Deep South.
 For more than ten years Elijah received major financial support from white supremacist Texas oil baron H. L. Hunt due to Elijah's belief in racial separation from whites.
 The money helped Elijah to acquire opulent homes for himself and his family and establish overseas bank accounts.
 Yet, there are also those who believe that the black separatism movement to be a consequence of historic social, political and financial disenfranchisement of the blacks.
 Many also believed that the narrative of racial superiority as a black construct to upend the white power structure is inconsistent with history.

 Muhammad eventually established Temple Farms, now Muhammad Farms, on a 5,000 acre tract in Terrell County, Georgia.
 George Lincoln Rockwell, founder of the American Nazi Party, once called Elijah "the Hitler of the black man."
 At the 1962 Saviours' Day celebration in Chicago, Rockwell addressed Nation of Islam members.
 Many in the audience booed and heckled him and his men, for which Elijah rebuked them in the April 1962 issue of Muhammad Speaks.

 Personal life

 Elijah married Clara Muhammad in Georgia in 1917, and he had eight children with her.
-He also fathered at least nine children from extra-marital relationships.
+He also fathered at least nine children from extra-marital relationships and rapes.
 In total, it is estimated that he had 23 children, of whom 21 are documented.

 After Elijah's death, nineteen of his children filed lawsuits against the Nation of Islam's successor, the World Community of Islam, seeking status as his heirs.
 Ultimately, the court ruled against them.

 Children via his wife, Clara Muhammad:

 Two daughters and six sons including notable: